DreamworldSolutions/pwa-helpers/docs/lit-element.md

 ## Features

 ### Lock scroll while element is inactive.
 (Note: It only works for the pages which has not it's owned scroll but `document`s scroll.)
-#### This feature can be used by two ways
-##### First way

 - To enable this feature sets `enableScrollLock` property to `true`
- - When this is enabled & element becomes inactive, scroll will be locked for this element & on active scroll will be unlocked &    restored to it's previous position.

-##### Second way
- - To enabled this feature sets `scrollLock` property to `true`
+  - When `enableScrollLock` property is `true`
- - To disabled this feature sets `scrollLock` property to `false`
- - When `scrollLock` property is `true` then scroll will be locked for this element
+    - When element is inactive OR `scrollLock` property is `true`, scroll will be locked for this element.
- - When `scrollLock` property is `false` then scroll will be unlocked & restored to it's previous position.
+    - When element is active OR `scrollLock` property is `false`, scroll will be unlocked & restored to it's previous position.
 ### viewId
 Assigns unique viewId to each element instance.
 It can be used in log statements to identify which element generated the log.
 It's accessible through property `_viewId`.